Certifying long-range quantum correlations through routed Bell tests: Discussion

 The present work opens up several interesting directions for future research.
 First, it is natural to consider the symmetric extension of routed Bell experiments, where an additional \SP test is placed on both sides of the source.
 Our methods can be straightforwardly adapted to this situation.
-Clearly, this enables a further increase of the total distance over which nonlocality can be certified, but the extent of this increase will require further investigation.
+Clearly, this enables a further increase of the total distance over which nonlocality can be certified, but the extent of this increase will require further investigation \cite{Lobo2024}.

-Second, it would be interesting to explore the practical applications of routed Bell experiments to cryptography and, in particular, DIQKD.
-An improvement in the key rate and loss resistance with respect to conventional DIQKD schemes is expected.
-Note though that the resulting performance cannot be better than analogous prepare-and-measure semi-DI schemes with a trusted preparation device.
+Second, it would be interesting to explore the practical applications of routed Bell experiments, in particular for cryptography and DIQKD.
+An improvement in the key rate and loss resistance with respect to conventional DI schemes is expected.
+Note, however, that the switch itself may be a significant source of losses and this has to be taken into account in any realistic analysis.
+Note further that the resulting performance of routed DI protocols cannot be better than analogous prepare-and-measure semi-DI schemes with a trusted preparation device.
 This is because at best the addition of the measurement device $B_\zs$ may lead to an exact certifcation of the entangled source and of Alice's device $A$, effectively turning them in a trusted remote preparation device.
-It follows that simple fully DI schemes based on CHSH or BB84 correlations will have key rates necessarily lower or equal than CHSH or BB84 one-sided DI prepare-and-measure protocols \cite{woodhead2013quantum,tomamichel2013one}.
-In upcoming work, we provide a detailed analysis of device-independent protocols based on routed Bell experiments \cite{future}.
+It follows that simple fully DI schemes based on CHSH or BB84 correlations will have key rates necessarily lower than or equal to CHSH or BB84 one-sided DI prepare-and-measure protocols \cite{woodhead2013quantum,tomamichel2013one}.
+In an upcoming work, we provide a detailed analysis of device-independent protocols based on routed Bell experiments \cite{Roy2024}.

 Finally, it would be interesting to investigate how the idea of routed Bell experiments generalize to the more general setting of no-signalling, but supra-quantum, correlations.
 The analogues of CVP correlations in this context correspond to partially deterministic correlations introduced in \cite{ErikThesis,Bong2020,partdetpol}.
-It would be interesting to see if it is possible and how to define the analogues of short-range quantum correlations, and whether `short-path enhancements' of long-path tests are also possible in the no-signalling setting.
+It would be interesting to see if it is possible to define the analogues of short-range quantum correlations and whether `short-path enhancements' of long-path tests are also possible in the no-signalling setting.

+\paragraph*{Noted added:} After presentation of an early version of this work at the \href{https://pirsa.org/23040123}{\emph{Causal Inference \& Quantum Foundations Workshop}} and the publication on the arXiv of the first version of the present paper, CVP updated their manuscript from \cite{Chaturvedi2022} to \cite{Chaturvedi2022v2} to take into account some of the points we raise.